Joelx/rasax-deployment-guide/README.md

 Now your webservice pod should have been rebuilt using the new image allowing your website to reach out to the new API location.

 ### Action Server
-More often then not you also want to have an Action Server allowing you to run custom actions in your Rasa deployment.
+More often than not, you also want to have an Action Server allowing you to run custom actions in your Rasa deployment.
 In this section, I will show you how to enable the action server in your Rasa X deployment, build an action server image and get you started with a mini CI/CD workflow that allows you to automate your action server image building. <br>
 <br>

 1. This time we wanna use Docker Hub for the sake of our CI/CD workflow.
 So first make sure you are logged into docker hub on your terminal: